The Global South eHealth Observatory

 Experts consulted for the Observatory:

-- Jean-Luc Clément, Advisor to the Department for European and International Relations and Cooperation in the French Ministry of National Education, Higher Education and Research
+- Jean-Luc Clément, a university professor who is now Research Advisor at the Delegation for European and International Relations and Cooperation (DREIC) of the Ministry of National Education, Higher Education and Research.

 Follow our action